 ANOTHER NOTE: Most fritters of this kind have flour as the binding agent, but the breadcrumbs give them a really lovely texture, light and fluffy, that doesn’t seem to soak up the frying oil.

-FOOD ETHICS I have been involved in a raging debate this week over an octopus salad recipe, that I posted on a local information sharing website, when I unwittingly incurred the wrath of radical vegans.
-I couldn’t use a better response than this recipe as an example of MY food ethics – that is, GROW YOUR OWN OR BUY IT LOCALLY if you want to save yourself and the planet.
+FOOD ETHICS I have been involved in a raging debate this week over an octopus salad recipe, that I posted on a local information sharing website, when I unwittingly incurred the wrath of radical vegans (sounds like an oxymoron – how did they get to be so angry??).
+I couldn’t use a better response than this recipe as an example of MY FOOD ETHICS – that is, GROW YOUR OWN OR BUY IT LOCALLY if you want to save yourself and the planet.

 Every time I cook a meal I consider three things – HOW NUTRITIOUS IS IT, WHAT DOES IT COST and WHERE DOES IT COME FROM?